OFFIS-mosaik/mosaik/docs/scenario-definition.rst

 (in simulated time units).
 The :doc:`scheduler section <scheduler>` explains in detail what happens when you call ``run()``.

+The progress of the simulation is also printed as we run the simulation.
+This is because the :meth:`World.run()` method has another argument, *print_progress*, that has a boolean flag set to True by default, which prints the progress of our simulation whenever we run it.
+If we do not want the progress to be printed, we can set the *print_progress* flag to False in the ``World.run(until=END, print_progress=False)`` method.

 To wrap it all up, this is how our small example scenario finally looks like:

 .. code-block:: python